SumoLogic/sumologic-documentation/docs/send-data/kubernetes/troubleshoot-collection.md

 kops get cluster -o yaml > NAME_OF_CLUSTER-cluster.yaml
 ```

-Then in that file make the following change:
+Then, make the following change in that file:

 ```yaml
 spec: